Burundi March 18-23, 2023

 Burundi possesses all the elements of a young nation with ancient traditions that constitute its very rich culture.

-The greatest irritation for travellers at the moment (summer 2022) will likely be the petrol shortage.
+The greatest irritation for travellers in the summer 2022 will likely be the petrol shortage.

 Importantly, while the government has tried to crack down on it, the black market currency exchange remains strong.
 The difference is close to 50%.
 As of summer 2022, the exchange rate is approximately 1 USD to 3200 Burundian Francs.